Beyond-Notability/beyond-notability-observable-essays/src/networks.md

 - Each 'node' (a round blob) represents an individual people.
 They are coloured according to whether the data - drawn from [our wikibase](https://beyond-notability.wikibase.cloud/wiki/Main_Page) - contains statements about individuals participating in events (yellow), serving on committees (red), or both (both).
 - The size of each node reflects the number of connections between that node and another node (called "degree").
 Note that in order to ensure legibility, node size is scaled: this reduces the relative size of very large nodes and increases the size of nodes with very few connection.
 - Each node is connected to one or more other nodes by 'edges', and the width of each edge (called "link weight") is determined by number of connections between a pair of nodes.
 In our visualisation, the default minimum link weight is two, meaning that nodes that connect to only one other node are filtered out (more on which later).
 All isolated notes - that is, representing instances where an individual participated in an event or served on a committee without that activity connecting to another individual - are removed.
 - Hovering over a node gives the number of 'appearances', a measure of the number of instances where an individual participated in an event or served on a committee.
-Note that this number may be smaller than the number of connections between that node and anothers node ("degree") depending on the size of an event/committee or the duration of service (e.g. a person could be in a single meeting that has multiple connections, therefore have an appearance of one with a high degree, therefore a large node).
+Note that this number may be smaller than the number of connections between that node and another node ("degree") depending on the size of an event/committee or the duration of service (e.g. a person could be in a single meeting that has multiple connections, therefore have an appearance of one with a high degree, therefore a large node).

 ```js
 //FILTERS CODE